Nithya5799/Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

 1. **Quantity Validation**: Ensure quantities are not less than 1.
 Entries with negative quantities (returns) are excluded.
 2. **Unit Price Validation**: Remove entries where unit price is below $0 to eliminate erroneous data.

-This was achieved through conditional formulas and data transformation techniques available in Tableau and Power BI.
+This was achieved through conditional formulas and data transformation techniques available in Power BI.

 ### Visualization Development
 - Each visualization corresponds to a specific business question and is placed on a separate tab for easy navigation.